MuhtasimTanmoy/notebook/Security/EncryptedMessaging.md

 ## Double ratchet algorithm / Axolotl Ratchet

 - Once the session established then the key goes through a one way function that acts as ratchet to generate more key.
 - The key is gone through KDF (Key Derivation Function).
 - Even if one key is broken cant get decrypt any prevoiuosly encrypted message.
 - But can read future message as KDF available.
 No forward secrecy.
 Solution: Involve Diffie Hellman in ratchet.
 - Signal update the key every single message.
-- Each particiant has 3 rachets
+- Each particiant has 3 rachets.
     - DH Rachet
     - Sending Rachet
     - Receiving Rachet
 - The initial state of this chain is established by session agreement.

 ![Double Ratchet](screen/Ratchet.png)
 ---

 # PreKeys